LeeBaul/baolu-csv-data-file-config/README.md

 It has a similar LoadRunner capability parameterization.

+If your request involves database update operation, using this plug-in in the test script can avoid lock waiting and improve the reliability of test results.

 #### Installation
-This plug-in is developed based on JMeter's csv-data-file-config
+This plug-in is developed based on JMeter's csv-data-file-config.

 You can download the latest version of baolu-csv-data-file-config from [here](https://gitee.com/LeeBaul/baolu-csv-data-file-config/releases)